dedmari/fintech-mlops/README.md

 - Create service for Jenkins:

       $kubectl create -f jenkins-k8s/jenkins-svc.yaml --namespace jenkins
-- Create ClusterRole and ClusterRoleBinding for allowing Jenkins to take Snaps
+- Create ClusterRole and ClusterRoleBinding for allowing Jenkins to take VolumeSnapshot and other associated operations:

+      $kubectl create -f jenkins-k8s/jenkins-rbac-snapshot-controller.yaml --namespace jenkins

 > Note: I am using LoadBalancer as a type under spec of service.
 If you don't have load-balancer on your K8s cluster, you could change it to NodePort in `jenkins-k8s/jenkins-svc.yaml`